topology-tool-kit/ttk-data/docs/persistenceClustering1.md

 The simplified persistence diagram is then used as a constraint for the [TopologicalSimplification](https://topology-tool-kit.github.io/doc/html/classttkTopologicalSimplification.html) of the input scalar data, giving us a simplified data.

-Form there a [MorseSmaleComplex](https://topology-tool-kit.github.io/doc/html/classttkMorseSmaleComplex.html) is computed (bottom right view in the above screenshot).
+From there a [MorseSmaleComplex](https://topology-tool-kit.github.io/doc/html/classttkMorseSmaleComplex.html) is computed (bottom right view in the above screenshot).
 Finally, by using the identifier of the 2-dimension cell of the Morse Smale complex where one point lands, a cluster identifier, encoded in the AscendingManifold field in the ouput, is given to it.

+Please check out the [Karhunen-Love Digits 64-Dimensions](https://topology-tool-kit.github.io/examples/karhunenLoveDigits64Dimensions/) example for an application of this pipeline on a real-life data set.

 <!--This simplified data is then used as the input of the computation of [ScalarFieldCriticalPoints](https://topology-tool-kit.github.io/doc/html/classttkScalarFieldCriticalPoints.html) (top left view, above screenshot) and the [ContourTree (FTM)](https://topology-tool-kit.github.io/doc/html/classttkFTMTree.html) (bottom left view, above screenshot).-->